 Anne is committed to keeping the complexity of homeopathy in mind while keeping the approach itself simple and accessible.
 The result: a solid analysis, as well as confidence and accuracy in your prescription.
 Anne’s approach, the Vital Approach, combines the fundamental Hahnemannian principles with the latest developments in Classical Homeopathy in a clear and easy-to-understand way.
 Her influences include Yakir, Scholten, and Sankaran.
 With almost 30 years of practice and teaching experience, Anne concentrates on clear and reliable pointers helping you analyze cases effectively and prescribe with certainty.

-Week 1: Grass Remedies
+Lesson 1: Grass Remedies

 Grasses and grains are everywhere and yet, we tend to overlook them when we are looking for a Plant remedy that fits the case.
 Perhaps it’s because they don’t attract attention with colorful flowers or are in almost all of our basic foods, so we take them for granted?
 You will learn all about the characteristics of grass remedies in this webinar!